-Employment laws in the United Kingdom
+Employment laws in the United Kingdom: What employers must know in 2026

 A guide to the employment laws in the United Kingdom covering employment contracts, rights, and other laws that safeguard employee interests and well-being.

-Payoneer Workforce Management brings compliance support, payroll, and employee management together in one place, so you can run your business without the admin getting in the way.
+Payoneer Workforce Management brings employment compliance support, payroll, and employee management into one place, so you spend less time on administration and more on the business.
+This guide covers the key employment laws in the UK every employer should know.

-Key employment laws in the United Kingdom
+What are the key employment laws in the UK?

 • Employment Rights Act 1996: It governs unfair dismissal, redundancy rights, maternity and paternity leave, and the requirement to provide written employment particulars.